luisbarrancos/generative-o-matic/README.md

 # generative-o-matic

-P5js, Processing and OpenFrameWorks sketches for SDI, MM
+P5js, Processing and OpenFrameWorks sketches for SDI|MM